 In order to access records, staff have 'Smartcards' which work in a similar way to your bank card.
 They must use this card (which includes a photo of the staff member) with their unique PIN number before they can access your record.

 Smartcards aren't a requirement for the South West Community Hospitals electronic records.
 In order to access records staff must have had training in the clinical system, had their access level agreed by their line manager and acknowledged the Caldicott Principles associated with access to the system.

 Only relevant information about your care will be recorded in our records.
 Other health information held by your GP will not normally be entered into our systems.

 If you are a carer we will need to hold some of your basic details, such as name and address.
 This will enable us to help you with your caring responsibilities.

 If you want to see your medical records, you can speak to your GP or a member of your care team.

-For further guidance, speak to our Patient Advice and Liaison Service (PALS) and Complaints team.
+For further guidance, speak to our Customer Experience Team.
 They provide confidential and impartial advice.